One to one maths interventions built for GCSE success

 In order to access this I need to be confident with:

-When we have a squared term subtracted from another squared term we can use the difference of two squares method.
+When we are subtracting a squared term from another squared term we can use the difference of two squares method.
 Square numbers are sometimes called perfect squares.

 To use quadratic factorisation on an expression in the form